jlpteaching/gem5-assignment-template/assignment-3/assignment.md

 }
 ```

+We use an input of 18 for the chessboard size in the workload.

 ## Experimental setup

-In this assignment, you are asked to design  your own out of order `processor` models for your experiments.
+In this assignment, you will use the following base configurations for your computer system.
-In regards to the rest of the components in your system:

-- You will be using `HW3RISCVBoard` as your main `board` for your computer system.
+- You will be using `RISCVBoard` as your main `board` for your computer system.
 You can find the model for the board in `components/boards.py`.
-- You will be using `HW3MESICache` as your cache hierarchy for your computer system.
+- You will be using `MESITwoLevelCache` as your cache hierarchy for your computer system.
 You can find its model in `components/cache_hierarchies.py`.
-- You will be using `HW3DDR4` as your `memory` in your computer system.
+- You will be using `DDR4` as your `memory` in your computer system.
 You can find its model in `components/memories.py`.
-- You will be using `2 GHz` as you clock frequency `clk_freq` in your system.
+- You will be using `1 GHz` as you clock frequency `clk_freq` in your system.

-For your processor, you are going to use `HW3O3CPU` to model a high-performance and an efficient processor core.
+For your processor, you are going to use `OutOfOrderCPU` to model a high-performance and an efficient processor core.
-`HW3O3CPU` is based on `O3CPU` which is an internal model of gem5.
+`OutOfOrderCPU` is based on `O3CPU` which is an internal model of gem5.
 Read up on the `O3CPU` in [gem5's documentation](https://www.gem5.org/documentation/general_docs/cpu_models/O3CPU).
-Below, you can find details about `HWO3CPU` and its parameters.
+Below, you can find details about `OutOfOrderCPU` and its parameters.

 ### Pipeline width

 For the purposes of this assignment, you need to configure a processor with the same width in all stages.
-In the constructor of `HW3O3CPU` this attribute is named as `width`.
+In the constructor of `OutOfOrderCPU` this attribute is named as `width`.
+The width is one of the main constraints for how many instructions can be processed in parallel.

 ### Reorder Buffer size

 This is the number of entries in the **r**e**o**rder **b**uffer (ROB).
 This will constrain the number of instructions which can be "in flight" in the processor.
-In the constructor of `HW3O3CPU` this attribute is named as `rob_size`.
+In the constructor of `OutOfOrderCPU` this attribute is named as `rob_size`.
+The number of in flight instructions is also a main contraint for how many instructions can be processed in parallel.
+In this case, if instructions take more than 1 cycle to execute, you need to have enough space in the ROB to keep track of the instructions.
+If you don't have enough space in the ROB, the processor will stall.

 ### Number of physical registers